Djelle/ESPHomeVoiceSatellite/README.md

 YAML code for ESP32.
-To make a unit with microphone and speaker to use with Home Assistant: Voice Assistant.
+For making a unit with microphone and speaker to use with Home Assistant: Voice Assistant.
 It also have support for adressable LED-strip.
 And 5 buttons for interactions.
 It has audio sounds for key-click and "Listening" start/end.